Universe of The Legend of Zelda: Depiction

-Hylian is a constructed language that first appears in A Link to the Past, where it is identified as "the ancient language of the Hylians" and is composed of symbols that Link must translate to progress.
+The Hylian alphabet is a cipher of either English or Japanese that first appears in A Link to the Past, where it is identified as "the ancient language of the Hylians" and is composed of symbols that Link must translate to progress.
 In Japan, an explanation of the Hylian alphabet was written on the back of the instruction manual for The Wind Waker with a phonographic writing system, or syllabary, like the Japanese language.
 Since its first appearance, five more Hylian scripts have been developed and deciphered: the Old Hylian Syllabary used in Ocarina of Time, the Modern Hylian Syllabary used in The Wind Waker, the Hylian Alphabet used in Skyward Sword, the Hylian Alphabet used in A Link Between Worlds, and the Hylian Alphabet used in Twilight Princess.
-The first three are used for transcribing Japanese, while the latter three are used to transcribe English, totalling six variations of written Hylian.
+The first three are used for transcribing Japanese, while the latter three are used to transcribe English, totaling six variations of written Hylian.
 Additional languages have subsequently appeared in the series.
 The language of the Gerudo was introduced in Ocarina of Time, a written and spoken language that is similar to Hylian and is written in elongated, wispy letters.
 The Sheikah language was introduced in Breath of the Wild and consists of a complete alphabet of square-shaped symbols.
 Players have deciphered these languages to translate numerous signs and inscriptions commonly found around Hyrule.

-The universal currency of Hyrule is the rupee.
+The almost-universal currency of Hyrule is the rupee.
 Although it shares its name with the real-world currency, Miyamoto said in an interview that this was not intentional and that he chose the word because it seemed cute and sounded like "rubies".
 Rupees resemble hexagonal crystals or gems and come in various colors that determine their value.
-In the manual for the original game, the currency was called rubies but this was changed to rupees in later games.
+In the manual for the original game, the currency was called rubies, but this was changed to rupees in later games.
 Subsequent games introduced more colors and sizes for rupees, each denoting a specific value.
 Generally, green rupees have the least value, while gold and silver rupees have the most.

 Hyrulean geography

-Hyrulean topography has been revamped with each game in The Legend of Zelda series, resulting in recurring geographical landmarks appearing in locations that vary in relation to each other.
+Although the geography of Hyrule varies from game to game, it typically features several recurring geographical landmarks, which appear in different locations relative to each other depending on the game.